-This is the story of how Barker & Dobson became one of the largest confectionery manufacturers in Britain.
+How did Barker & Dobson become one of the largest confectionery manufacturers in Britain?

-Dobson was declared bankrupt in 1861.
+Dobson was declared bankrupt again in 1861.
 One of the trustees of the estate was George Bassett (1818 – 1886), confectioner of Sheffield.

 Barker & Dobson had relocated to 6 Duke Street by 1870.
-Their main business was in imported French confectionery.
+The main business was in imported French confectionery.

 The business was taken over by Henry Dobson Jacobson (1867 – 1961), grandson of Joseph Dobson, in 1889.

 Jacobson was to prove the impetus behind the subsequent growth of Barker & Dobson.
 He relocated the business to Hope Street and entered into confectionery and chocolate manufacturing.
 Over 100 workers were employed in sweet and chocolate manufacture by 1897.
 Their leading product line was Walnut Toffee, with sales of over 2000 lbs (over 900 kg) a week.

 Barker & Dobson operated three confectionery shops by this time, and these specialised in the sale of imported confectionery from France, Germany and America.

 Jacobson was a great believer in the power of advertising, and bought space in newspapers, and invested in enticing product labels and packaging.

 Barker & Dobson established a factory and head office at Franklin Place, in the Everton district of Liverpool, from 1906.

 Premises had been established at London as well as Liverpool by 1924.